danielsaidi/website_danielsaidi/collections/_posts/2011/2011-12-06-oredev-2011-in-the-rear-view-mirror-pt-3.md

 - Event
 - Event (oldest)

-With snapshots, we build up our objects by starting with the lastest event in the stack.
-As long as the item isn't a snapshot, we keep it for later.
-Once we reach a snapshot, we grab it and apply all events that we have kept.
-This way, we don't have to replay the entire life of the entity, just a part of it.
+With snapshots, we start with the lastest event in the stack.
+As long as it's not a snapshot, we keep it for later.
+Once we reach a snapshot, we grab it and apply all stored events to it in order.
+This way, we don't have to replay its entire life, just a part of it.

-Rickard then went on to talk a bit about his event sourcing framework.
-Obviously suffering after Greg's recent framework burstout, Rickard had the balls to still insist that his framework was really good and that he likes to use it.
-Tough crowd :)
+Rickard then talked a bit about his event sourcing framework.
+Clearly suffering after Greg's framework burstout, Rickard had the balls to still insist that his framework was really good and that he likes to use it.

 Event sourcing makes report generation trivial, since you never loose data.
-If I add 5000 to my bank account then withdraw 3000, and the system doesn't store any events, all I know is that I now have 2000 more than when I started.
-Sure, maybe the system writes transactional details to the log, but with event sourcing, the event store becomes the log.
+If you add $500 to a bank account then withdraw $300, and the system doesn't store events, all we know is that we now have $200 more than when we started.
+Maybe the system writes transactional details to the log, but with event sourcing, the event store *becomes* the log.

 Due to its log-like nature, event sourcing simplifies debugging.
-Who did what and when?
-With event sourcing, nothing gets thrown away.
-The events is what makes the entities look the way they do.
-If an event accidentally is not saved, that is bad, sure, but that is another problem for another discussion.
-My entity does not know about it, since it does not exist.
+Nothing gets thrown away.
+The events are what make the entities look the way they do.
+If an event is accidentally not saved, that's bad, but that is another problem for another discussion.

 Event sourcing continues to interest me.
-Maybe one day, I will get to use it?
+Maybe one day, I will use it?